alexttx/emacs-demo/README.md

 while the benefit of having a list of all possible next keys is quite valuable.

 You can page through completions with `C-h n` and `C-h p`.
-Note `C-h n n` does do what you might expect.
-The second `n` will fed to the keymap of the incomplete command, in this case executing whatever command is bound to `C-x n`.
+Note `C-h n n` does do what you might expect: the second `n` will be processes by the keymap of the incomplete command, in this case executing whatever command is bound to `C-x n`.

 Other which-key subcommands are:
 - `C-h n` - scroll down